huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 * `publicip` - (Required, List) The elastic IP address object.

 * `bandwidth` - (Required, List) The bandwidth object.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the elastic IP.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the elastic IP.
   Changing this creates a new eip.